Duncan Campbell (trumpeter)

-Duncan Campbell (born May 1926) is a British trumpet player who plays with Ted Heath and his Orchestra, Ronnie Scott, Syd Lawrence and the BBC Big Band.
-He is married to June Pressley, Elvis Presley's cousin and regular of the Ivy Benson Band.
+Duncan Campbell (31 May 1926 – 12 December 2013) was a British trumpet player who played with Ted Heath and his Orchestra, Ronnie Scott, Syd Lawrence and the BBC Big Band.
+He was married to June Pressley, Elvis Presley's cousin and regular of the Ivy Benson Band.

 Early life

 Duncan Campbell was born in Springburn, in Glasgow.
 Interested in music from a young age, he would often listen to his father play the cornet, as well as listening to his father's collection of Jazz records on a wind up gramophone.
 His collection consisted of the works of Louis Armstrong, Henry Red Allen, Paul Whiteman, Count Basie and Harry Lauder.
 The first classical record he bought was by Frederick Delius and titled "On Hearing the First Cuckoo in Spring".
 Duncan recalled: "I used to play it looking out of the window on a very rainy day and even now, when I play that song in the car I have to stop and cry.
 It’s so good and yet, so sad."

 Whilst his father was out at work, Campbell taught himself to play on his father's cornet, and as he left school with no qualifications, he decided music was the next step in his life.
 By this point, he had already joined the Boys' Brigade and Scouts.
 Whereas he liked the Scouts uniform, it was the brass band of the Boys' Brigade that Campbell enjoyed, later playing with the Salvation Army Band with his father; Duncan playing the cornet and his father playing the tenor horn.